acend/terraform-training/content/en/docs/05/5-terraform-operations.md

 The use of linting your Terraform config is always a good thing.
 You can define rules for naming conventions and force people to write readable code.

 One example is `tflint` (https://github.com/terraform-linters/tflint).
-It has a small binary which can be included everywhere and executes fast.
+It has a small binary that can be included everywhere and executes fast.
 Here an output of our simple example from above by running `tflint .`:

 ```
 2 issue(s) found: